 1. No Fees

 Apple Card doesn’t charge any fees to cardholders.
 This makes it all but unique, as even avowedly low-fee cards assess fees for less common occurrences such as late and returned payments.

 2. Cash Back Accrues Daily

-Apple Card is perhaps the only widely available credit card that accrues cash back on a daily basis, rather than at the end of the statement cycle.
-Although the accrual frequency doesn’t affect net cash back earnings or cash back earning rates, it’s certainly nice to see your spending subsidized in near-real-time.
+Apple Card is among the only widely available credit cards to accrue cash back on a daily basis, rather than at the end of the statement cycle.
+Although the accrual frequency doesn’t affect net cash-back earnings or cash back earning rates, it’s certainly nice to see your spending subsidized in near-real-time.

 3. Solid Cash Back Rates on Apple & Apple Pay Purchases

 This card earns 3% cash back on virtually all purchases within the Apple ecosystem, excluding purchases with Apple Pay merchants.
 This 3% category covers, but isn’t limited to, the following:

 - Apple.com purchases

 - iTunes Store purchases

 Apple Card also earns 2% cash back on purchases made with Apple Pay merchants.
 So if you’re able to limit your spending to the Apple and Apple Pay ecosystems, you’ll net somewhere north of 2% cash back on this no-annual-fee card, depending on your exact spending mix.